okom3pom/okom_vip/README.md

 ## Cart Rule

-Add a cart rule with condition : Thr Vip card Product and add a free shipping action or other action.
+Add a cart rule with condition : The Vip card Product and add a free shipping action or other action.

 Add a cart rule with condition : The VIP Card Group and add a free shipping action or other action.